-VMFA-121 Departs for Relocation to Japan
+VMFA-121 departs for relocation to Japan

 |0

-This work, VMFA-121 Departs for Relocation to Japan, by LCpl Jake McClung, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, VMFA-121 departs for relocation to Japan [Image 1 of 98], is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT